abatar1/SimpleFluentTester/README.md

 Use your preferred IDE or CLI to install the NuGet package `SimpleFluentTester`.
 You can also find the NuGet package at this [link](https://www.nuget.org/packages/SimpleFluentTester).

-I assume that you have a very complex function to cover with test cases, but let's say we have a very simple one of some sort:
+I assume that you have a very complex function to cover with test cases, but let's say we have a very simple one of some sorts:

 ```csharp
  int Adder(int number1, int number2)